 150 calories, 2 g fat (1 g saturated), 80 mg sodium, 30 g carbs, 4 g protein

-Not really a full meal as much as a grab-and-go starter, this relatively new addition to McDonald’s menu does what it’s meant to do: offer a light and lively choice on a menu otherwise devoted to bacon and eggs.
-“With 4 grams of protein, it’s a good snack,” says Gina Consalvo, MA, RD, LDN, emphasis on snack.
-And if you’re looking to make your own at home, turbocharge your fat burn with one of these 9 Best Brand Name Yogurts for Weight Loss!
+Not really a full meal as much as a grab-and-go starter, this relatively new addition to McDonald's menu does what it's meant to do: offer a light and lively choice on a menu otherwise devoted to bacon and eggs.
+"With 4 grams of protein, it's a good snack," says Gina Consalvo, MA, RD, LDN, emphasis on snack.
+And if you're looking to make your own at home, turbocharge your fat burn with one of these best yogurts for weight loss!

 300 calories, 16 g fat (7 g saturated), 790 mg sodium, 26 g carbs, 12 g protein